guillec/bluag/README.md

 4. git

 # Installing:
-1. Clone the repository to your system.
+1. Fork the repository and download code.
 2. Run the following command to set your file structure:
   - lua generators/newblog.lua
   - Check out the file structure that was built (more about the